open-contracting/standard/docs/schema/merging.md

 An OCDS [record](../schema/records_reference) aggregates all the releases available for a contracting (or planning) process at a given time, and can include:

-* a compiled release, which expresses the current state of the contracting (or planning) process, by showing only the most recent field values
+* a compiled release, which expresses the current state of the contracting (or planning) process, by showing only the most recent field values.
-* a versioned release, which expresses all historical states of the contracting (or planning) process, by showing all the field values over time
+* a versioned release, which expresses all historical states of the contracting (or planning) process, by showing all the field values over time.

 **Merging** is the process of combining individual releases with the same OCDS version into a compiled or versioned release, described in more detail below.
 At a high level: